hugo-andriamaromanana/Lingua-Franca/README.md

 - **History:** Clicking this button will display the history of translations performed in the current session.
 The history is displayed in a modal window.

+### Text-to-Speech

+- **Text-to-Speech:** Clicking this button will read the text displayed in the "Output Text" field using the responsivevoiceAPI

 ## Screenshots

 ### Main Page